 This guide will introduce you how ingest data and the basics of working with it in Humio.

 Before we get started, make sure you have a running installation of Humio.
 Humio is easy to deploy.
 You can deploy Humio on your own servers or cloud infrastructure, or you can let Humio take care of the hosting and management in our cloud.

 Once you have a running instance, go through the interactive in-app tutorial.

-If you want to skip to working to with your own data ahead to step 2
+If you want to skip to working with your own data, go ahead to step 2

 It is a 101-course that teaches you the basics of searching.
 You can find the tutorial in the Help menu at the top of the UI:

 While the tutorial panel is open it will continuously stream simulated log data from a web server and step you through searching and visualizing the logs.